terrorizer1980/e-shop/README.md

 #### Server with Node js

-- Express backend fremework
+- Express framework
 - Use MongoDB for database
-- REST API for authentication, authorization, and registration
+- REST API for user, order, and products

 #### Instructions: